KDE/documentation-docs-labplot-org/source/tutorials/live_data/tutorials_live_data_server_monitoring_via_tcp.rst

     :width: 400px

-After clicking "OK," the application will read the data from the TCP socket and we create line plots to visualize this data.
+After clicking :guilabel:`OK`, the application starts reading the data from the TCP socket.
+Now, we create line plots to visualize this data.
 On the screenshots below the final result is shown:

 .. figure:: images/tutorials_live_data_server_monitoring_via_tcp_worksheet.png
     :alt: